danielscartezini/CS50Python/README.md

 Current Streak: To be considered current, a streak must end either today or yesterday.
 The function iterates backward from the most recent completion date.
 If the last date is older than yesterday, the current streak is reset to zero, ensuring the stats accurately reflect active, recent performance.

-# Harvard's introduction to programming with Python (CS50P).
-Here, you’ll find a series of exercises based on real-world programming problems.
-Throughout this course, I learn how to:  Handle exceptions, find and fix bugs, and write unit tests Use third-party libraries Validate and extract data with